Watchmen: Film adaptation

 In October 2005, Gordon and Levin met with Warner Bros. to develop the film there again.
 Impressed with Zack Snyder's work on 300, Warner Bros. approached him to direct an adaptation of Watchmen.
 Screenwriter Alex Tse drew from his favorite elements of Hayter's script, but also returned it to the original Cold War setting of the Watchmen comic.
 Similar to his approach to 300, Snyder used the comic book panel-grid as a storyboard and opted to shoot the entire film using live-action sets instead of green screens.
 He extended the fight scenes, and added a subplot about energy resources to make the film more topical.
 Although he intended to stay faithful to the look of the characters in the comic, Snyder intended Nite Owl to look scarier, and made Ozymandias' armor into a parody of the rubber muscle suits from the 1997 superhero film Batman & Robin.
 After the trailer to the film premiered in July 2008, DC Comics president Paul Levitz said that the company had to print more than 900,000 copies of Watchmen trade collection to meet the additional demand for the book that the advertising campaign had generated, with the total annual print run expected to be over one million copies.
 While 20th Century Fox filed a lawsuit to block the film's release, the studios eventually settled, with Warner agreeing to give Fox 8.5 percent of the film's worldwide gross, including from sequels and spin-offs in return.
 The film was released to theaters in March 2009 to mixed reviews and grossed $185 million worldwide.

 Tales of the Black Freighter was adapted as a direct-to-video animated feature from Warner Premiere and Warner Bros.
 Animation, which was released on March 24, 2009.
 It was originally included in the screenplay for the Watchmen film, but was cut due to budget restrictions, as the segment would have added $20 million to the budget, because Snyder wanted to film it in a stylized manner reminiscent of 300.
-Gerard Butler, who starred in 300, voices the Captain in the film.
+Gerard Butler, who starred in 300, voices the Captain in the film, having been promised a role in Watchmen that never materialized.